haiwera-silk-cd/magento-devdocs/guides/v2.2/ui_comp_guide/howto/price_rendering.md

 ### Price box component

-In the following code sample, the `price-box` component aggregates and creates the `price` components for a specific product.
+In the following code sample, the `price-box` component aggregates and creates the `price` 组件 for a specific product.

 {%highlight javascript%}
 /**